Peer Reviewed Publications

-Pohler, D., & Riddell, C. (accepted) Multinationals' compliance with employment law: An empirical assessment using administrative data from Ontario, 2004-2015.
+Pohler, D., & Riddell, C. (forthcoming) Multinationals' compliance with employment law: An empirical assessment using administrative data from Ontario, 2004-2015.
 Industrial and Labor Relations Review.

-Phillips, B., & Pohler, D. (2018) Images of Union Renewal: A Content Analysis of Union Print Advertising.
+Phillips, B., & Pohler, D. (forthcoming) Images of Union Renewal: A Content Analysis of Union Print Advertising.
 Canadian Journal of Administrative Sciences.

-Schmidt, J., Pohler, D., & Willness, C. (2017) Strategic HR System Differentiation Between Jobs: The Effects on Firm Performance and Employee Outcomes.
-Human Resource Management.
+Schmidt, J., Pohler, D., & Willness, C. (2018) Strategic HR System Differentiation Between Jobs: The Effects on Firm Performance and Employee Outcomes.
+Human Resource Management, 57: 65-81.

 Pohler, D., & Schmidt, J. (2016) Does Pay-For-Performance Strain the Employment Relationship?
 The Effect of Manager Bonus Eligibility on Non-Management Employee Turnover.
 Personnel Psychology, 69: 395-429.